- 30 maart 2023

 Looking at the target of reducing materials use by 50 per cent, in 2020 materials use dipped slightly below the level for reference year 2016.
 In other words, materials use has hardly decreased over the period 2016-2020.
 Note: Food and other renewable materials (e.g. wood) do not currently count towards this target.
 When calculating the environmental impact, however, these materials are included.
 To hit the target of 50 per cent less new material by 2030, Amsterdam’s materials use needs to fall by an average of 1.1 million tons every year from 2020 onward.

 This is a visual representation of material flows in Amsterdam in 2020.
 It shows what kind of materials enter and leave the city, and how these materials circulate.
 Amsterdam imports a relatively large amount of material, and also exports a relatively large amount.
-A great deal of transhipment and re-exportation takes place through the Port of Amsterdam: 53% of all material entering the city is transported to other destinations from the port.
+A great deal of transhipment and re-exportation takes place through the Port of Amsterdam: 53 per cent of all material entering the city is transported to other destinations from the port.
 Since transhipment is virtually the only activity connecting this material with Amsterdam, it is not included in this visual representation.